cattylogo/cattylogo/README.md

 my name is <b>cat</b> or <b>blaze</b>, and i use <b>he/she/xe</b> pronouns. im also <b>18 years old</b> !!

-i like to draw, edit, and game in my spare time.
+i like to draw, edit, and game in my spare time. otherwise i'm sleeping.

-` dni : under 14, nsfw, p3dos, zoophiles, lgbtqphobes, copycats, pro/darkshippers, etc. `

 ⠀
 ⠀
 # ⌣ *rules and what to know* *!* ⌣
 ` if you're not from ponytown, you can just ignore this `
+### 🍥⠀do not interaact⠀!
+under 14, nsfw, p3dos, zoophiles, lgbtqphobes, copycats, pro/darkshippers, etc.
-### ♀️⠀please interact⠀!
+### 💮⠀please interact⠀!
 ` if you're in these fandoms : ` helluva boss, hazbin hotel, yandere simulator (not yandev), my little pony, murder drones, tmf (the music freaks), cookie run, lolirock, harley quinn, kakegurui, kakegurui twin, toradora!, smile precure, ever after high, monster high
 ### ♀️⠀important⠀!
 i'm usually afk, so don't take it personal. also im very shy.